zephir0/Task3/README.md

 ## Input

 - The first line takes an integer, representing the number of edges in the graph.
-- The subsequent lines (equal to the number of edges) take two positive integers representing vertices connected by an edge.
+- The subsequent lines (equal to the number of edges) take two positive integers representing vertices.

 Example: